Q-Future/Q-Bench/README.md

 #### Predict a Score

-Similarly as above, as long as a model (based on causal language models) has the following two methods: `embed_image_and_text` (to allow multi-modality inputs), and `forward' (for computing logits), the Image Quality Assessment (IQA) with the model can be achieved as follows:
+Similarly as above, as long as a model (based on causal language models) has the following two methods: `embed_image_and_text` (to allow multi-modality inputs), and `forward` (for computing logits), the Image Quality Assessment (IQA) with the model can be achieved as follows:

 ```python
 from PIL import Image